Matrix and Element review — decentralised messaging

 Caveat: Bridges work outside the official apps of those platforms.
 WhatsApp and Signal don’t officially tolerate this and can block accounts.
 Works in practice, but there is always a risk that a platform blocks bridges.

-Self-hosting with Synapse or Conduit
+Self-hosting with Synapse or lighter alternatives

 The reference implementation of a Matrix server is Synapse (Python).
 Heavier than needed for small installations.
 Alternatives: